The power of image-free thinking

-We’re building a bridge between new scientific discoveries and the unique human experience — to uncover new insight into how we think, create, and dream with blind imagination.
+Aphantasia Network is shaping a new, global conversation on the power of image-free thinking.
+We’re creating a place to discover and learn about aphantasia, to help build a bridge between new scientific discoveries and our unique human experience — and uncover new insight into how we learn, create, dream and remember with blind imagination.

-Tom quickly realized there was no available support or information for people with a ‘blind mind’s eye,’ so he began building the foundations for a network.
-Tom’s story was picked up by CBC’s Doc Project in 2019, and the episode Think of a Horse produced by the network’s Creative Director, Paul Aflalo, aired several times across Canada on CBC Radio.
+Tom quickly realized there was no available support or information for people with a ‘blind mind’s eye,’ so he began building the foundations for a Network.
+Tom’s story was picked up by CBC’s Doc Project in 2019, and the episode Think of a Horse aired several times across Canada on CBC Radio.

 Dr. Joel Pearson